tangentyh/notes-of-tan/docs/backend/java/javaBasics.md

    - each jar file contains a `META-INF/MANIFEST.MF` manifest file
    - syntax — key-value entries
      - main section — starts with `Manifest-Version`, applies to the whole JAR file
-     - Subsequent entries — starts with `Name`, can specify properties of named entities such as individual files, packages, or URLs
+     - subsequent entries — starts with `Name`, can specify properties of named entities such as individual files, packages, or URLs
      - section delimiter — blank lines
      - file end — the file must end with a newline
    - edit manifest